mxstn/mxstn.github.io/_pages/mountains.md

 <img src="../assets/img/21_08_11.jpg" alt="me" width="100%" oncontextmenu="return false;"/>

-Below, I tried to collect more or less the peaks and routes I was able to do so far.
-I am grateful for all the friends that joined on most of these adventures, and the amazing times we shared together :)
+Below, you find a sample of routes and peaks I was able to do so far.
+I am grateful for all the amazing times I could share with friends in the mountains :)

 ## Wetterstein

 - Partenkirchner Dreitorspitz
 	- traverse (3-, solo by bike from Garmisch-P. in sub 8h round trip)
-- Hochblassen
+- Hochblassen, Zugspitz
 	- Blassengrat (3) followed by Jubiläumsgrat (3-)
-- Alpspitz
-	- Sonntagsausflug (5)
-	- Adamplatte (4-, solo)
-	- Nordwandxicht (6)
-	- Nebelpartie (6-)
 	- Jubiläumsgrat (Zugspitz -> Alpspitz) sub 3h
-	- new years eve bivy on top
-- Zugspitz
-	- Jubiläumsgrat (3-) four times, twice solo
-- Wettersteinwand
-- Musterstein
+- Wettersteinwand, Musterstein
 	- traverse from Obere Wettersteinspitze "Wettersteingrat" (3)
 - Öfelekopf
 	- traverse from North-East face to West ridge (3)
-- Schüsselkar Westgratturm
-	- Siemens/Wolf with Phantasia entry (5-/5+)
-- Oberreintalschrofen
-	- traverse from East ridge to West (3)
-	- Oberreintalkar (ski)
-- Kleiner Waxenstein
-	- traverse
 - Großer Waxenstein
 	- Nonnebruch/Schlagintweit (3, solo)
 	- traverse from Zwölferkopf (3, solo)